Inside: How to make slime with liquid starch – only 2 ingredients! Find out why liquid starch slime is the easiest slime recipe to make!

 Liquid Starch Slime is one of our favorite basic slime recipes that are perfect for beginners!
 We also love contact lens solution slime and Oobleck because they are simple and provide the base for 100’s of other slime varieties!

-Be sure to pin our Easy Liquid Starch Slime on Pinterest:
+Be sure to pin our Easy Slime Recipe with Starch on Pinterest:

 Can’t Get Enough Slime??